-Concern Universal currently has 9 Trustees plus a Minutes Secretary and an Advisor to the Board.
+Concern Universal currently has 7 Trustees plus a Minutes Secretary, an Advisor to the Board and an Assistant Company Secretary.

 Peter Ayres, Chair